iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> Everyone has a sense of humor.
-If you don't laugh at jokes, you probably laugh at opinions.
+> Remain calm.
+Be kind.
 >
-> — Criss Jami
+> — Colin Powell

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->